codetronicsio/mongoclean-cli/README.md

   mongoclean-cli [OPTIONS] [ARGS]

 Options:
-  -u, --url [STRING]     The URL for the mongoDB || MONGO_HOST env (Default is mongodb://localhost) -p, --port [NUMBER]    The PORT for the mongoDB || MONGO_PORT env (Default is 27017) -d, --db [STRING]      The name for the DB || MONGO_NAME env (Default is test)
+  -m, --mongo [STRING]   The full connection string to the mongoDB || MONGO env  (Default is mongodb://localhost:27017/test) -u, --url [STRING]     The URL for the mongoDB || MONGO_HOST env (Default is mongodb://localhost) -p, --port [NUMBER]    The PORT for the mongoDB || MONGO_PORT env (Default is 27017) -d, --db [STRING]      The name for the DB || MONGO_NAME env (Default is test)